barbell-math/util/src/argparse/README.md

 for a completely type safe translation of the CLI arguments into values that your program can work with.

+## Argument Conditionality

+In some circumstances it is not enough to simply set arguments as either required or not.
+Sometimes certain arguments should be required if another argument is supplied, or if another argument is a specific value.
+A motivating example of this kind of scenario would be an enum argument that defines what action your program should take.
+It is reasonable that your program would require different arguments depending on the value supplied to this enum argument.

+To accommodate for this, this package provides the ability to conditionally require arguments based an another argument.
+An example of this is shown below.

 ## Argument Builder: Computed Arguments

 Computed arguments provide a way for the argument parser to set values that were